gsmfnc/StaRS2D_course/lesson_01_basic_control/lesson_01_basic_control.md

 To do that, we have to remove the initialization of the auxiliary variables ('phase', 'velDes' and 'thrustAngleDes') and only keep env.initialize() in draw().
-The following picture shows how the script should now look like.
+The following picture shows how the script should now look.

 <p align="center">
   <img src="https://github.com/gsmfnc/StaRS2D_course/blob/main/lesson_01_basic_control/imgs/blank_processing_script.png" />